 Either I’m getting hardened to this blood test stuff, or the woman at the hospital was amazing!
 I barely felt a scratch when she stuck the needle in.
 If I was scared of needles pre having MS, I definitely am not anymore.

-The nurse I saw (Danny was elsewhere) confirmed that my urine was fine and now it’s just a case of waiting on my blood results.
+The nurse I saw (my nurse was elsewhere) confirmed that my urine was fine and now it’s just a case of waiting on my blood results.
 I’m heading to my GP later today to set up patient access to my medical records so that I can check my results out each month.

 In other news, today feels pretty momentous simply for the fact that tonight I’ll be taking my very last antiviral and antibiotic.
 I still need to stick with the listeria diet for a little longer which is a pain because all I really want is dippy eggs and soldiers with a side of pate 😂.
 The listeria diet is basically avoiding food which carries a high risk of listeriosis.
 This could prove fatal whilst my immune system is down.
 The diet is the same as a pregnancy diet (although I can confirm I can still drink alcohol, yay!)